 Davenport’s high schools are its flagships, with families open enrolling from around the region to take advantage of high quality academic and extracurricular opportunities.
 Check out our most recent publication on everything our high schools have to offer!
-Or, visit individual school profiles to learn about the student experience at each of these schools:
+Or, visit individual school profiles (the PDFs in right column) to learn about the student experience at each of these schools.

 - All students who are interested in participating on a school athletic team must bring a completed physical examination form to be completed by your physician and includes the signed parental permission for the student to participate on school athletic teams.

 - High school students and their parents will be particularly interested in the High School Course Guide.
 Other information that can be linked to from navigation on the left-hand side of the page includes AP & Honors Classes, Talented & Gifted Program, Learning Supports, and more.

 Other Important Resources

 - Student Health Needs: For information related to immunizations and exemption forms; vision, hearing, and dental screenings; and other student health topics, please visit Health Services.